ibm-cloud-docs/cis/ts-root-cert.md

 {: #update-origin-root-ca}
 {: troubleshoot}

-Your origin root certificate has expired, or will soon expire, {: tsSymptoms}
+Your origin root certificate has expired, or will soon expire.
+{: tsSymptoms}

 Some origin web servers (such as IIS and cPanel) validate origin root CA certificates and require you to upload one.